trigaten/Learn_Prompting/docs/prompt_hacking/jailbreaking.md

   <img src={logic} style={{width: "500px"}} />
 </div>

-The one-shot jailbreak originated from the [AIWithVibes Newsletter Team](https://chatgpt-jailbreak.super.site/), where the model answer prompts using more rigorous logic and reduces some of its more stringent ethical limitations(@AI_jailbreak).
+The one-shot jailbreak originated from the [AIWithVibes Newsletter Team](https://chatgpt-jailbreak.super.site/), where the model answer prompts using more rigorous logic and reduces some of its more stringent ethical limitations.

 ### Authorized User